yogeshwaranm-turing/amazon-agentic/envs/hr_experts/tools/interface_5/policy.md

    - Required: enrollment_id
    - Optional: employee_id, plan_id, enrollment_date, status (active, inactive), coverage_level (individual, family, employee_spouse, employee_children), beneficiary_name, beneficiary_relationship (at least one must be provided)

-2. For enrollment: validate that employee and benefits plan exist and have active status using `retrieve_employee_entities` and `retrieve_benefits_entities` respectively
+2. For enrollment: validate that employee and benefits plan exist and have active status using `retrieve_user_employee_entities` and `retrieve_benefits_entities` respectively
 3. Check that the employee is not already enrolled in the same plan type using `retrieve_benefits_entities`
 4. For updates: validate that enrollment record exists using `retrieve_benefits_entities`
 5. Create or update benefits enrollment using `execute_employee_benefits`